 How do you improve communication?

 Good communication becomes particularly important when your partner is struggling with a mental health issue.
-Research shows that attacking or challenging your partner’s behaviour could make them feel even worse, leading them to become more withdrawn and less confident in their ability to improve things .
+Research shows that attacking or challenging your partner’s behavior could make them feel even worse, leading them to become more withdrawn and less confident in their ability to improve things .

 Try the following tips to improve communication: